spencercarter/spencercarter.github.io/_posts/2017-08-23-models-with-web-service-via-flask.md

 .to_frame().T
 ```

-Sends that series to a DataFrame, and transpose to get the (1,p) shape out model will expect.
+Sends that series to a DataFrame, and transposes to get the (1,p) shape out model will expect.

 Now the model is in memory, and we have a scoring function!
 Let's set up the web service.